nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 2. SupperStrikers displays the list of vendors
 3. User requests to choose a specified vendor
 4. SupperStrikers displays the menu of the selected vendor
+5. SupperStrikers creates a new empty order of the selected vendor

 **Extensions**